The sad state of the web

 For this reason, I find it is very valuable if an article reports when it has been published.

-Unfortunately, most do not, and some websites replace timestamp with something like "published over 1 year ago", which is much worse than "published in 2002".
+Unfortunately, most do not, and some websites replace timestamp with something like "published 1 year ago", which is less precise compared to a day (was it published more like 12 or 20 months ago?), and it is alos not clear if the information is up-to-date.
+Even an imprecise "published in 2002" is much better.

 Unless you are typing URL or links by hand, dictating them or writing in a SMS message, link shortener generally do not provide any advantage.

-In fact, third party link shorteners have so many disadvantages that they should be prohibited, but some platforms (probably mainly twitter because of the 140 character limitation) made them widespread.
+In fact, third party link shorteners have so many disadvantages that they should be prohibited on most occasions, but some platforms (probably mainly twitter because of the 140 character limitation) made them widespread.

 The first issue is that the URL is obfuscated.
-Shortened URLs are generally a random sequence of letters and character, thus it is generally not possible to knwo where it points to.
+Shortened URLs are generally a random sequence of letters and character, thus it is generally not possible to know where it points to.

 Another issue is that many URL shorteners are malicious.